newatoms/beta/_private/customers/stby/posts-and-research/service-design-in-movies/service-design-in-movies.md

 People get used to improvements very quickly, so quickly even that something that was a mazing and new just a few moments ago, now is the norm.
 Luis CK has [a pretty good sketch](https://www.youtube.com/watch?v=ZFsOUbZ0Lr0) that illustrates this during the live show "Conan".

-Just like offering WIFI in an airplain, custumer satisfaction is becoming more and more the unique selling points for servicese that seem more and more alike.
-But thinking that you know what your users want, and knowing it are two vastly different things.
+Custumer satisfaction is becoming the unique selling points for services that seem more and more alike.
+But thinking that you know what your users want, and knowing what your user needs it are two vastly different things.

 The pace ship Aximo in the Pixar movie Wall-E, released in 2008, is a great example of this.